grpc/grpc-java/README.md

 different implementations.
 Note the transport layer API is considered internal to gRPC and has weaker API guarantees than the core API under package `io.grpc`.

-gRPC comes with three Transport implementations:
+gRPC comes with multiple Transport implementations:

-1. The Netty-based transport is the main transport implementation based on [Netty](https://netty.io).
-It is for both the client and the server.
+1. The Netty-based HTTP/2 transport is the main transport implementation based on [Netty](https://netty.io).
+It is not officially supported on Android.
-2. The OkHttp-based transport is a lightweight transport based on [OkHttp](https://square.github.io/okhttp/).
-It is mainly for use on Android and is for client only.
+2. The OkHttp-based HTTP/2 transport is a lightweight transport based on [Okio](https://square.github.io/okio/) and forked low-level parts of [OkHttp](https://square.github.io/okhttp/).
+It is mainly for use on Android.
 3. The in-process transport is for when a server is in the same process as the client.
-It is useful for testing, while also being safe for production use.
+It is used frequently for testing, while also being safe for production use.
+4. The Binder transport is for Android cross-process communication on a single device.